 Schedule & Requirements

-We recognize that a program for teachers must be economical.
-Toward that end, we offer a 40% discount off of our normal graduate tuition to teachers.
+We recognize that a program for teachers must be economical, and we offer a 40% discount off of our standard graduate tuition to teachers.

 Please feel free to call Dr. John Goulet at +1-508-831-5036 or email to firstname.lastname@example.org.
-You are also encouraged to visit the campus and talk about the program at any time, as well.
+You are also encouraged to visit the campus and talk about the program at any time.